tilly111/KiloGrid_IRIDIA/README.md

 The robots need to run before the kilogrid, e.g., start the robot controller, than the kilogrid controller (probably you have to send a start/init msg to the robots)

+First start the kilogrid, than the kilobot toolkit - otherwise you get a connection error (can be fixed by disconnecting and then reconnecting)

 ### Useful weblinks